smarticoai/public-api/docs/api/interfaces/TLevel.md

 > **image**: `string`

-The URL of the image of the Level, 256x256px
+URL of the level image (256x256 px source).

 ***